browserengineering/book/book/visual-effects.md

 This `Pixel` definition is an illustrative example, not actual code in our browser.
-It's standing in for somewhat more complex code within SDL and Skia themselves.
-For example, Skia actually represents colors (and therefore pixels) as 32-bit integers, with the most significant byte representing the alpha value (255 meaning opaque and 0 meaning transparent) and then the next three bytes representing the red, green, and blue color channels.
+It's standing in for somewhat more complex code within SDL and Skia themselves.[^skia-color]

+[^skia-color]: Skia actually represents colors as 32-bit integers, with the most significant byte representing the alpha value (255 meaning opaque and 0 meaning transparent) and then the next three bytes representing the red, green, and blue color channels.